H2CO3/Sparkling/doc/tutorial.md

  * `#`: prefix operator, takes a non-negative integer expression.
 Yields the `n`th variadic argument of the function it is used within (where `n` is the value of its operand), starting from zero.
-If the value of the integer expression is greater than or equal to the number of variadic arguments, yields `nil`.
-If it is supplied a negative, non-integral or non-number expression, throws a runtime exception.
+If the value of the integer expression is greater than or equal to the number of variadic arguments, throws and exception.
+If it is supplied a negative, non-integral or non-number expression, it also throws a runtime exception.

 ## Loops